udacity/RoboND-myrobot/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

 # RoboND-myrobot
-The **myrobot** project part of RoboND Gazebo Basics lesson.
-The purpose of this project is to learn how to build a two-wheeled robot model with the Model Editor tool in Gazebo.
+The **myrobot** lab part of RoboND Gazebo Basics lesson.
+The purpose of this lab is to learn how to build a two-wheeled robot model with the Model Editor tool in Gazebo.
 Include this model in an empty Gazebo World.
 And, finally write a plugin to interact with this world.

 ### Directory Structure
 ```
-    .myrobot                           # myrobot project main folder
+    .myrobot                           # myrobot lab main folder
     ├── images                         # Code output image
     │   ├── output.png
     ├── model                          # Model files of the two-wheeled robot